-Buffalo State College, a public college located in Buffalo, NY, has been educating students for over 150 years.
-The college, which was founded in 1871, offers 79 undergraduate courses to over 7,000 full and part-time students each year.
+Buffalo State College, a public college in Buffalo, NY, has been educating students for over 150 years.
+The college, founded in 1871, offers 79 undergraduate courses to over 7,000 full-time and part-time students annually.

-In 2013, Buffalo State built a brand-new Technology building on campus which now houses the departments of Engineering Technology, Fashion and Textile Technology, and Computer Information Systems.
-This facility, which provides student’s with research spaces and computer labs, was built with “green building” features including a vegetated lower roof area and a photovoltaic collector on its upper roof.
+In 2013, Buffalo State integrated building technology on campus, where the departments of Engineering Technology, Fashion and Textile Technology, and Computer Information Systems are housed.
+This facility provides students with research spaces and computer labs.
+It was built with “green building” features, including a vegetated lower roof area and a photovoltaic collector on its upper roof.

 Stark’s Integration team installed temperature and lighting controls within the brand-new facility.
-They also conducted a full metering of the building’s steam, electrical, and water usage to help the college monitor and maintain environmental parameters that save energy and cost.
-This includes integrating backup generators with alarms to alert operators when the backup units kick on and if a major electrical issue arises.
+They also fully metered the building’s steam, electrical, and water usage to help the college monitor and maintain environmental parameters that save energy and cost.
+This includes integrating backup generators with alarms to alert operators when the backup units kick on and if a significant electrical issue arises.
 Direct digital controls are also sequenced for:

 - Steam reduction